gitjeff05/nih-grant-awards/README.md

 This project aims to analyze and provide some summary statistics for [NIH grant award data from ExPORTER data files](https://exporter.nih.gov/about.aspx).

+# For fiscal years 2019 and 2020, the NIH has funded:

 <img src="https://user-images.githubusercontent.com/548922/82957080-33afa200-9f80-11ea-94a8-09586fdb9c43.png" alt="Summary statistics for NIH grant award data" style="text-align:center"/>

 ## Preprocessing the data with Preprocessing.ipynb